srid/emanote/docs/demo/custom-style.md

 ## Advanced styling

-Using [fenced_divs extension](https://github.com/jgm/commonmark-hs/blob/master/commonmark-extensions/test/fenced_divs.md), you can wrap parts of your Markdown using a [div], and then style it en masse.
-For example, to [[embed|embed multiple notes]] in a "matrix" arrangement you can make use of CSS grids as provided by Tailwind's classes.
+Using [fenced_divs](https://github.com/jgm/commonmark-hs/blob/master/commonmark-extensions/test/fenced_divs.md) with [attributes](https://github.com/jgm/commonmark-hs/blob/master/commonmark-extensions/test/attributes.md) extension, you can wrap parts of your Markdown using a [div], and then style it en masse.
+For example, to [[embed|embed multiple notes]] in a "matrix" arrangement[^mob] you can make use of CSS grids as provided by Tailwind's classes.

 [div]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div

-:::{.grid .grid-cols-2 .grid-flow-row .gap-0 .p-3 .bg-gray-500}
+:::{class="grid grid-cols-1 lg:grid-cols-2 grid-flow-row gap-0 p-3 bg-gray-500"}
 ![[examples]]

 ![[start]]